 The Law

 DWAI-Drugs (Driving While Ability Impaired by Drugs).
-A misdemeanor offense for driving while impaired by cannabis or other drugs.
-Penalties include fines, license suspension, jail time potential, and mandatory educational programs.
+A misdemeanor for driving while impaired by cannabis or another drug.
+Penalties can include fines, license suspension, and possible jail.

 DWI-Combination.
-A misdemeanor for driving while impaired by a combination of alcohol and drugs.
-Penalties scale with the combined impairment.
+A misdemeanor for driving while impaired by both alcohol and drugs together.

-DWAI-Drug Felony.
-A felony for repeat offenses or aggravated circumstances (driving with a child in the vehicle, causing serious injury, causing death).
+These can rise to a felony for repeat offenses or aggravating circumstances, such as driving with a child in the car or causing serious injury.

 How Cannabis DUI Is Detected

 Drug Recognition Expert (DRE) evaluation.
-Specially trained officers conduct multi-step evaluations that assess pupil response, vital signs, muscle tone, balance, and behavioral indicators.
+Some officers are trained to run a structured evaluation that looks at things like pupil response, vital signs, and balance.

 Cannabis And Alcohol Together

-Commercial Driver's License (CDL) holders face federal regulations that prohibit any cannabis use, even off-duty.
-A positive test results in loss of CDL.
+Commercial Driver's License (CDL) holders are covered by federal regulations that prohibit cannabis use, even off duty.
+A positive test can cost you the license.

 What Happens If You Are Charged